1941 Alabama Crimson Tide football team: Mississippi State

 In the first conference game of the season, Alabama was shut out 14–0 by the Mississippi State Maroons on homecoming at Denny Stadium for the second consecutive year.
 After a scoreless first half, the Maroons scored a touchdown in each of the final two quarters.
 Touchdowns were scored on a 19-yard Bill Murphy pass to Robert Patterson in the third and on a short Bruce run in the fourth.
-The loss brought Alabama's all-time record against Mississippi State to 19–7–2.